cmugpi/gpi-labs/collab/README.md

 first place, and as such it has very powerful mechanisms to address them.
 The first time you see them, though, they're kind of confusing.

+This week's lab also has a GitHub portion.
+Please check the course website for more details.

 ## logistics

 You should work on this lab on Andrew.